lis-epfl/multi_agent_pkgs/README.md

 # Multi-Agent Planning Packages
-The code for the paper "High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments", by Charbel Toumieh and Dario Floreano.
+The code for the paper "High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments", by Charbel Toumieh and Dario Floreano: ([pdf](https://arxiv.org/abs/2402.19033), [video](https://youtu.be/Af8mODuES4s)).

 The packages have been tested on **Ubuntu 22.04**, **ROS2 Humble**.